 OVERVIEW: The Road Glide’s smooth funnel-shaped center vent necessitates two unique attachment methods to keep our Center SPLITSCREEN reliably in place.
 The Mini Binder-Spring Clip secures the (straight) bottom of the screen and the neoprene Stabilizer Pad braces the rubber-trimmed curved top of the screen against displacement from high-speed impacts.
-If either item is not installed as per the precise instructions for each attachment method, the Center SPLITSCREEN can be damaged or lost.
+Each item needs to be installed precisely per the easy to follow video instructions.
 When something goes awry with your installation, the Center SPLITSCREEN becoming loose or falling out is the most common issue.
 The Q&A’s below address what we’ve learned from those rare Support experiences:

 CLICK Product Choice to view Purchase Options

 QUESTION: “How could my Center SPLITSCREEN fall out and/or become missing?”

 ANSWER#1: Experience indicates this unusual scenario only occurs when one (or both) of the two attachment items (Spring Clip and Stabilizer Pad) became compromised or missing.
 The Mini Binder-Spring Clip attachment may have been installed incorrectly or compromised by another party (often without your knowledge) while the fairing or windshield was being serviced.
 A Harley-Davidson® technician unfamiliar with this after-market accessory (and not understanding the clip’s purpose) may have inadvertently disturbed and even removed the spring clip .
 Assuming the Stabilizer Pad was initially installed, it’s adhesion may have been compromised causing it to fail under pressure.
 See below for detailed explanations for each possibility.